 Earth fault is the unintended fault between the live conductor and the earth.
 It also occurs, because of the insulation breakdown.
-When the fault occurs the short-circuit currents flow through the system, and this current is returned through the earth or through any electrical equipment.
+When the fault occurs, the short-circuit currents flow through the system, and this current is returned through the earth or any electrical equipment.
 This fault current damaged the equipment of the power system and also interrupted the continuity of the supply.

 The earth fault can be dispersed by using the restricted earth fault protection scheme.
 The earth fault protection scheme consists the earth fault relay, which gives the tripping command to the circuit breaker and hence restricted the fault current.

-Working of Earth Fault Protection System
+Working with Earth Fault Protection System

 The star connected side is protected by a restricted earth fault protection shown in the figure below.